vitessio/website/content/en/docs/contributing/build-on-macos.md

 If you run into issues or have questions, we recommend posting in our [Slack channel](https://vitess.slack.com), click the Slack icon in the top right to join.
 This is a very active community forum and a great place to interact with other users.
 {{< /info >}}

-The following has been verified to work on __TODO__.
+The following has been verified to work on macOS Mojave.
 If you are new to Vitess, it is recommended to start with the [local install](../../get-started/local) guide instead.

 ## Install Dependencies